 |Spending Money (estimate)||400||400||400|

-Program fee includes registration and course fees, accommodations, some meals and program excursions.
+Program fee includes registration and course fees, accommodations, and program excursions.

 Airfare, textbooks, optional courses, other meals and optional excursions are additional.

 Fees are subject to change by action of the UC Regents.

 Non-UCLA students will be charged a $50 Document Fee.
 This is a one-time document fee which covers fees for first-class mailing of official transcripts, diploma and much more.
 Please visit the Registrar's Office Website for more information.
 Matriculated UCLA Students: Please visit the Registrar's Office Website for document fee information.